brianngan/brianngan.github.io/_drafts/daily-ui-credit-card-checkout.md

 categories: ux-design

 ---
-Checkout experiences do a surprising number of tasks.
-Some companies try to do too many tasks, so they trip on their complexity.
-This can range from getting users to register an account, purchase upsells, subscribe to another paid service like a warranty, apply complicated multi-conditional discounts, etc.
+Checkout experiences can involve a surprisingly large number of tasks.
+Some companies try to do too much, so they trip on their self-imposed complexity.
+Some examples would be getting users to purchase some up-sells, subscribe to post-paid third party services (like a warranty), register an account, apply complicated multi-conditional discounts, etc. When all the user wants to do is to buy a potato.

-This checkout experience oversimplifies the realities of working with stakeholders who ask for oxymoronic _complicated-simple_ experiences.
+This checkout experience oversimplifies the realities of creating a checkout experience.
+In real life, marketing and sales will tend to throw around simple-sounding, but complicated, ideas.
+And it is your job to recognise and call out bad ideas.

 I kept it simple.
 A checkout is a selection of checkout items, sign up to a newsletter, acceptances of Terms Of Service